-After checking out the cabin you will finally reach the main reason for the trail, the humongous General Grant Tree.
-You can actually walk completely around it and I would recommend doing that so you can see it from all sides.
+After checking out the cabin, you will finally reach the main reason for the trail, the humongous General Grant Tree.
+You can walk entirely around it, and I would recommend doing that so you can see it from all sides.

-This is one of those trees that you just want to sit near and enjoy so I would recommend you do that before continuing on.
-Also, I saw people cross the fence line to go take a picture by its base, PLEASE DO NOT DO THIS.
+This is one of those trees that you just want to sit near and enjoy, so I would recommend you do that before continuing on.
+Also, I saw people cross the fence line to take a picture by its base; PLEASE DO NOT DO THIS.
 The fence is there for a reason, to protect this tree and keep it for generations to enjoy.

-After that you can head back down the trail and back to your car.
-I spent about an hour and a half in this area as I just took my time and enjoyed each of the different attractions, it was a lot of fun and something I would recommend you do as well.
-Be sure to let me know in the comments if you have and other spots you love on this trail.
+After that, you can head back down the trail and back to your car.
+I spent about an hour and a half in this area as I just took my time and enjoyed each of the different attractions; it was a lot of fun and something I would recommend you do as well.
+Be sure to let me know in the comments if you have any other spots you love on this trail.